 Blood in Dog Stool: Why Is There Blood in My Dog’s Poop?
+Causes and When It’s an Emergency

-If you’re the kind of person who freaks out at the sight of any blood in your dog’s poop, your dog is better off than if the opposite were true.
+If you’re the kind of person who freaks out at the sight of any blood in your dog’s stool, your dog is better off than if the opposite were true.
 Blood has no business being in the poop.

 How quickly you need to see a vet depends on how much blood there is and whether there is also diarrhea, vomiting, lethargy, or other concerning signs.